Investor group calls for protest vote over all-male Glencore board

-(Reuters) - A group of British public sector pension funds has asked its members to oppose the appointment of Tony Hayward as chairman of Glencore Xstrata (GLEN.L) in protest at the company’s failure to set targets for female representation on its board.
+May 8 (Reuters) - A group of British public sector pension funds has asked its members to oppose the appointment of Tony Hayward as chairman of Glencore Xstrata in protest at the company’s failure to set targets for female representation on its board.

 The mining and commodities trading group confirmed Hayward’s permanent appointment on Thursday, having installed him as interim chairman last May when his predecessor Sir John Bond was ousted by shareholders.